Hiroshima surprised me. I didn’t expect to like it as much as I did.

 Photo by norikko via Shutterstock

-Located less than an hour from central Hiroshima, Miyajima Island is an easy day trip but if you’d like to explore the island with a guide, then you may be interested in this half-day Miyajima walking tour.
+Located less than an hour from the city center, it’s easy to explore Miyajima Island on your own.
+If you’d prefer to visit with a guide, then you may be interested in this half-day Miyajima walking tour.

 Photo by cowardlion via Shutterstock